Four Seasons Centre: R. Fraser Elliott Hall

-The five-tiered, horseshoe-shaped auditorium was modelled after European opera houses.
+The five-tiered, horseshoe-shaped auditorium was modelled after European opera houses and, specifically, on the dimensions and configuration of the National Theatre Munich with which Richard Bradshaw was well acquainted.
 Collaborating with Diamond Schmitt, New York-based theatre planning and design specialists Fisher Dachs Associates arranged the room's geometry and seating configuration to bring each of the 2,000 seats, including tiered balconies, as close to the stage as possible while maintaining an unobstructed view.
 Other design elements reflect historic performance halls, including the Roman Amphitheatre.

 The acoustics were designed by Bob Essert of Sound Space Design and a team that included Aercoustics Engineering, Wilson Ihrig and Engineering Harmonics.
 The undulating back walls of the venue, which diffuse the sound throughout the auditorium by reflecting the sound waves back to the stage, account for about 90 percent of the audible sound for the audience.
 To prevent audience members from detecting specific sounds and vibrations including traffic noise, the rumble from the adjacent Line 1 Yonge–University subway line and 501 Queen streetcar line, and even the sirens of the emergency vehicles rushing to the nearby hospitals, the theatre sits on 489 rubber insulating pads.

 The hall is named after Toronto lawyer and businessman R. Fraser Elliott, who contributed million to the project.
 Elliott died one year before the hall opened.
 Elliott had served on the board of the Canadian Opera Company.